 You will need to present to the court on or before your court date:

-A photocopy of a Texas driver’s license valid from the time of offense.
+A photocopy of a valid Texas driver’s license.
 (Only ACTIVE DUTY military personnel and dependents are exempt from this rule.
 Must provide a photocopy of military ID and a state issued drivers license.)

 Making Your Request